Hsalbina6/automated-resistor-value-recognition/README.md

 ---

+## Code Quality and Reproducibility

+All notebooks in this repository have been cleaned and structured to ensure full reproducibility and clarity for any stakeholder.

+- Experimental and scratchpad cells have been removed
+- Broken or unused code has been eliminated
+- Excessive logs and debugging outputs have been removed
+- The workflow is organized into clear, logical steps

+The dataset and model are accessed through external links with provided setup instructions, enabling the project to be fully reproduced in a new environment.

+This repository is structured to function as a complete professional handover, allowing any user to understand, reproduce, and extend the project without direct supervision.

+---

 ## Future Improvements
 * Expand the dataset with more resistor values and conditions
 * Improve the Generalist Model for color-band detection